FOSAPREPITANT DIMEGLUMINE injection, powder, lyophilized, for solution

 For pediatric patients weighing at least 6 kg receiving multi-day regimens of HEC or MEC, administer fosaprepitant for injection/aprepitant on Days 1, 2, and 3.
 Administer fosaprepitant for injection as an intravenous infusion through a central venous catheter on Day 1 and aprepitant capsules or aprepitant for oral suspension on Days 2 and 3, as shown in Table 4.

-Table 4 Pediatric Patients 6 Months* to 17 Years Recommended 3-Day Fosaprepitant for Injection Dosage Regimen for Prevention of Nausea and Vomiting Associated with Single or Multi-day Regimens of HEC or MEC
+Table 4 3-Day Fosaprepitant/Aprepitant Dosage Regimen for Prevention of Nausea and Vomiting Associated with Single- or Multi-day Regimens of HEC or MEC in Pediatric Patients 6 Months* to 17 Years

-• For patients 12 years to 17 years who cannot swallow oral capsules, aprepitant for oral suspension can be used instead.
+• For patients 12 years to 17 years unable to swallow oral capsules, aprepitant for oral suspension can be used instead on Days 2 and 3.

 (maximum dose 115 mg)